stevenc-stb/spdx-3-model/model/FunctionalSafety/Classes/Need.md

 ## Summary

-A Need is condition, objective or capability by a stakeholder desired by an Agent.
+A Need is condition, objective or capability desired by an Agent.

 ## Description